 I went through a few phases as I got started with understanding how these displays worked.
-First, it was a set of WaveShare displays, both their 4.2-inch and 7.5-inch varieties.
-But soon, I started seeing a few posts on Reddit and the ESPHome Github Feature Request showing interest in the LILYGO T5-4.7 inch E-Paper Ink Screen display.
+First was a set of WaveShare displays, both their 4.2-inch and 7.5-inch varieties.
+But I soon started seeing a few posts on Reddit and the ESPHome Github Feature Request showing interest in the LILYGO T5-4.7 inch E-Paper Ink Screen display.
 This seemed cool because it has the ESP32 and rechargeable battery built as an All-In-One instead of needing to assemble and build those components into an enclosure for the Waveshare.

 I’ve used the 7.5-inch Waveshare primarily for its display size, although its resolution is less than the LILYGO.
 However, even with the smaller LILYGO display, it includes buttons, and I love the printable 3D cases available online.